 Starting your own life drawing group is easier than you might think.
 There were few life drawing opportunities near where I live.

-In order to bring life drawing closer to home and get longer poses, I started a local life drawing group.
-This group meets in a local community room.
+In order to bring life drawing closer to home and get longer poses, this is how I started my life drawing group.
+Our life drawing group meets in a local community room.

 We draw a clothed model as many of our artist are portrait artists.
 Occasionally, we have a costumed model.
 If your group prefers to draw nude models, secure a private location.